codeenigma/ce-provision/docs/roles/aws/aws_acm.md

 Additionally, this role attempts to be idempotent by running `aws acm list-certificates` and ensuring that the domain of the cert being requested is not included in the current list of certificates.

+Whenever this role runs it will set the `aws_acm_certificate_arn` variable so you have the ARN of the certificate, whether it exists already or it is newly created.

 <!--TOC-->
 <!--ENDTOC-->